lodash/babel-plugin-lodash/README.md

 The goal of this package is to be an alternative/augmentation of [lodash-modularize](https://github.com/megawac/lodash-modularize) which is designed with slightly different goals.

-This is a simple transform to remove unused lodash code without being forced to cherry pick methods manually.
-This lets you write code as you expect without worrying about bundling parts of lodash you're not using.
+This plugin is a simple transform to remove unused lodash code, without forcing the user to cherry pick methods manually.
+This lets you use lodash naturally (aka as documented) without worrying about bundling parts you're not using.

 #### Example